 So far during the lockdown, I've managed a number of walks along both banks of the nearby River Don which is running quite fast at the moment due to the snowmelt.
 During my visits and despite the conditions I've now managed to establish the preferred location of a pair of Dippers.

-Both Goosander and Goldeneye are both regulars along the river here but despite the habitat, I've yet to record a Grey Wagtail.
-In fact, It's been an interesting learning curve since moving north and in particular, discovering certain scarce species I'm unlikely to come across locally having been so used to seeing them in the Midlands.
-Examples include Nuthatch, Lesser-spotted Woodpecker, Little Owl, Green Woodpecker, Great Egret, Great Crested Grebe and even Lesser Black-backed Gulls, which move south for the winter.
-Come the summer I'm told there's even more chance of coming across a Blyth's Reed Warbler than a Reed Warbler, the latter a bird I've filmed & photographed many times from the boat window.
+Both Goosander and Goldeneye are both regulars along the river here but despite the habitat, I've yet to record a single Grey Wagtail.
+In fact, It's been an interesting learning curve since moving north and in particular, the discovery that certain species I was so used to seeing in the Midlands are not commonplace or are even absent from Aberdeenshire.
+Examples include Nuthatch, Marsh Tit, Willow Tit, Lesser-spotted Woodpecker, Little Owl, Green Woodpecker, Great Egret, Great Crested Grebe and even Lesser Black-backed Gulls, which move south for the winter.
+Come the summer I'm told that there's more chance of coming across a Blyth's Reed Warbler than a Eurasian Reed Warbler, the latter a bird I've filmed & photographed many times from the boat window!

 |One of the many trails around Bennachie|

 The hills and tracks around the Bennachie hills provide plenty of good habitat and Crossbills are a regular feature here.
 I've also inadvertently flushed a few Woodcock during my walks and where the land opens out 1000s of Pink-footed Geese can be found feeding and if your patient enough to search through them you may find a Bean Goose, Snow Goose or White-fronted Goose, sadly only Greylags thus far for me!
 Whooper Swans pass over on occasions and later in the winter I'm told, the area is known for large groups to congregate along the river nearby, I look forward to that.